CStanKonrad/long_llama/README.md

 ## License
-The code and base models checkpoints are licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The source code and base LongLLaMA 3B models checkpoints are licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 The instruction/chat tuned models are for research purposes only.
+For the LongLLaMA Code see [codellama/CodeLlama-7b-hf](https://huggingface.co/codellama/CodeLlama-7b-hf/blob/main/LICENSE) license.
 Some of the examples use external code (see headers of files for copyright notices and licenses).

 ## Acknowledgments
 We gratefully acknowledge the TPU Research Cloud program, which was instrumental to our research by providing significant computational resources.
 We are also grateful to Xinyang Geng and Hao Liu for releasing [OpenLLaMA](https://github.com/openlm-research/open_llama) checkpoints and the [EasyLM](https://github.com/young-geng/EasyLM) library.

+We would like to thank [Xiaosong,He](https://github.com/hxs91) for suggestions on how to improve the explanations of cross-batch code.